Justice (Star Trek: The Next Generation): Production

 John D. F. Black's original pitch featured a story about capital punishment.
 His idea was based on a film treatment detailing the colony planet of Llarof where capital punishment is handed down as a sentence for any offense except against those who are immune from the law.
 In the treatment, a security officer is killed by a local law enforcement officer, who is then killed himself by his partner for unjustly killing the Enterprise crewman.
-The planet would have had a rebel faction who wanted to overthrow the laws, which Picard refused to back initially whilst citing the Prime Directive.
+The planet would have had a rebel faction who wanted to overthrow the laws, which Picard refused to back initially while citing the Prime Directive.
 A second draft featured a rebel leader executed for treason.
 Black explained the premise of a society that developed laws to prevent terrorism and chaos: "Let's say that what we do is kill everybody who is a terrorist or suspected of being a terrorist.
 Now the people who have killed everybody, what do they do?"

 The idea was re-written by the show's creator Gene Roddenberry and writer Worley Thorne.
 It was Roddenberry and Thorne who created the godlike entity and sexed up the Edo.
 James L. Conway directed the episode, having just finished the MacGyver episode, "Jack in the Box".
 Josh Clark, who plays a Conn officer in "Justice", later appears as Lt.
 Joe Carey in all seven seasons of Star Trek: Voyager.